 "In the context of a petition for a protective order under MCL 700.5401(3)(b), it follows that a finding that money is needed for a spouse entitled to support from the protected individual requires consideration of the requesting spouse's needs and resources as well as the protected individual's needs and circumstances.
 The spouse requesting support must make a showing of need-not merely a desire to maintain a current standard of living without regard to the other spouse's circumstances.
 Whether the community spouse is 'entitled' to 'support' will depend on all the facts and circumstances, including the incapacitated individual's financial means and ability to provide assistance."
-Vansach, 324 Mich App at 395-396. "[W]hen a community spouse's institutionalized spouse receives Medicaid benefits and has a patient-pay amount, the community spouse seeking a support order under EPIC must show, by clear and convincing evidence that he or she needs money and is entitled to the institutionalized spouse's support despite the [community spouse monthly income allowances (CSMIA)] provided under Medicaid and institutionalized individual's patient-pay amount under the Medicaid.8 Id. at 377, 398-399, 402 ("vacat[ing] both [protective] support orders and remand[ing] for reconsideration of [the community spouses'] need for support under the proper framework"
+Vansach, 324 Mich App at 395-396. "[W]hen a community spouse's institutionalized spouse receives Medicaid benefits and has a patient-pay amount, the community spouse seeking a support order under EPIC must show, by clear and convincing evidence that he or she needs money and is entitled to the institutionalized spouse's support despite the [community spouse monthly income allowances (CSMIA)] provided under Medicaid and the institutionalized individual's patient-pay amount under Medicaid.
+10 Id. at 377, 398-399, 402 ("vacat[ing] both [protective] support orders and remand[ing] for reconsideration of [the community spouses'] need for support under the proper framework" where the probate courts abused their discretion by "disregard[ing] the patient-pay amounts and impoverish[ing] the institutionalized spouses so that the community spouses could maintain their standard of living").

-7 For a discussion on MCL 700.5407 and MCL 700.5408, see Section 1.1(F) and Section 1.1(G).
+9 For a discussion on MCL 700.5407 and MCL 700.5408, see Section 1.1(F) and Section 1.1(G).